This article has been updated for January 2022

 Teal organizations seek to encourage people to bring their whole selves to work but that's not possible if "going to work" means cutting off part of your personality or physical reality.
 Teal organizations also look for a minimum of bureaucracy and forcing people to sit in front of a computer without being productive seems like the ultimate expression of bureaucracy!

 Even though we've been remote first for some time now, it doesn't mean the sailing is always smooth.
 Last year, we asked Cycloid employees how they felt about remote working.

 As you might expect in a company set up to prioritize independent, autonomous work, people had strong opinions.
 They were overall very enthusiastic about remote working (phew!), but they did point out several things that you might not expect.

 During Covid-19, we've already seen some of businesses' big names make announcements that remote working is something that will continue after the world's' various states of emergency end.
 Both Twitter and sister company, Square, have made announcements to this effect, and we're sure they won't be the only ones.

 Luckily, most problems around remote working are naturally self-limiting if you do it right and are clear from the start.
-If you have an optional WFH policy, like we do, you can make your own decision about where you work and, even if you make a decision and discover you were wrong, you can often make a change.
+If you have an optional WFH policy, you can make your own decision about where you work and, even if you make a decision and discover you were wrong, you can often make a change.

-Indeed, hopefully recent corona-induced chaos will bring more companies to a happy medium where staff can make their own decision where to work, giving them greater capacity for self-management and self-realization in the workplace.
+Indeed, hopefully recent pandemic-induced chaos will bring more companies to a happy medium where staff can make their own decision where to work, giving them greater capacity for self-management and self-realization in the workplace.
 Frederic Laloux thinks it's the future, and from where we're standing, we'd be hard-pressed to disagree.